dipAch/HOW-NOT-TO/README.md

 problem, which would have helped in better organizing the solution and would have also enabled other features that OOP makes available to its users.
 + It lacks Abstraction and Encapsulation.
-  - There is no proper hiding or in this case, no hiding at all of the variuos attributes and entities from the outside world.
+  - There is no proper hiding or in this case, no hiding at all of the various attributes and entities from the outside world.
-  - We are not just exposing an interface, but we keeping everything transparent to the outside world.
+  - We are not just exposing an interface, but we are keeping everything transparent to the outside world.

 ## USE OF A FRAMEWORK
 Although using a Framework absracts out most of the inner details, when starting out one should know the details that Frameworks